ClaudiaShu/DeformTime/readme.md

 bash scripts/DeformTime/weather.sh
 ```

-The results will be saved in a `result.txt` file。
+The results will be saved in a `result.txt` file.

 ## Results